 Ph.D. in Psychology - Applicant Info

 Applicants must submit all application materials through the Office of Graduate Studies' online application system.

 Your application will be reviewed by faculty members in the training area to which you apply.
 In addition, selected graduate students may also review portions of your application.
-Specifically, graduate students may review your personal statement, letters of recommendation, resume or vita, and educational background.
+Specifically, graduate students may review your personal statement, letters of recommendation, resume or vita and writing sample.
 GPA and GRE scores will not be made available to graduate students.
 Finally, if your application is considered for a university fellowship, it will be reviewed by other faculty in the Psychological Sciences Department and the University Fellowship Committee.